 Cooking a good plate of Baby Back Ribs is an art in itself.
-It requires a little bit of time and patience, but at the end, you are bound to get a dish like no other.
+The best ribs require a little bit of time and patience, but at the end, you are bound to get a dish like no other.
 There are several preparations of baby back ribs that you can opt for, depending on the kind of flavor that you like and what spices you have on hand.

 - Two racks baby back ribs (about 3 pounds each)

 - One apple, quartered

 - Two tablespoons Worcestershire sauce